mayarosl/17-python/project/README.md

 :-1: Due to the flexible stress in Georgian, forms in IPA are not marked with stress.

 :-1: The script works only with Georgian alphabet, any symbol from another system (if it is in an input text) will not be transfered into IPA.
-At least latin and cyrillic symbols should be added to the table with mappings.
+As a possible script improvement, latin and cyrillic symbols should be added to the table with mappings.

-:-1: в тексте не видно, что есть сущ, я не знаю грамматику так хорошо, может есть совпадения с другими чр

-лучше будет работать, если применить в токенизированному тексту и задать параметр NOUN

-то есть как я могу улучшить проект: аннотировать кусок текста, применять разные таблицы окончаний к разным частям речи
+:-1: The script does not take into account prefixes, and the solution requires time.
+For example, Georgian language is well-known for a complex verb morphology.
+Verb prefixes may coincide with initial symbols of non-verbs.
+In the project as it is given now, there is no way to understand the word's part of speech and split it correctly.
+In order to teach the script how to work with verbs, a model text with part-of-speach tagging has to be prepared.
+Ideal split script should:

+* chech if the word in text (or its parts) coincides with the word (or parts) in model text,
+* predict its morphological category,
+* refer for the list of morphem for exact category.

 *****